cabinsix/AF_AS/README.md

 * Biester, L., Sharma, V., Kazemi, A., Deng, N., Wilson, S., & Mihalcea, R. (2022).
 Analyzing the effects of annotator gender across NLP tasks.
 Dans Proceedings of the 1st Workshop on Perspectivist Approaches to NLP@ LREC2022, 10-19, Marseilles : France.
 European Language Resources Association.
 * Costa-jussà, M. R. (2019).
 An analysis of gender bias studies in natural language processing.
 Nature Machine Intelligence, 1(11), 495-496.
 * Curry, A. C., Abercrombie, G., & Talat, Z. (2024).
 Subjective isms?
 On the Danger of Conflating Hate and Offence in Abusive Language Detection.
 Dans Proceedings of the 8th Workshop on Online Abuse and Harms (WOAH 2024), 275-282, Mexico : Mexique.
 Association for Computational Linguistics.
 * Devinney, H., Björklund, J., & Björklund, H. (2022).
 Theories of “gender” in nlp bias research.
 Dans Proceedings of the 2022 ACM conference on fairness, accountability, and transparency, 2083-2102, New York : États-Unis.
-Association for Computing Machinery.
+Association for Computing Machine.ry.
 * DRAINE (2025, mai).
 Discours de haine et émotions : Enjeux idéologiques et épistémologiques [colloque].
 Deuxième édition du colloque DRAINE, Université Grenoble Alpes, France.  https://draine.sciencesconf.org/
 * Elsafoury, F., & Abercrombie, G. (2023).
 On the origins of bias in nlp through the lens of the jim code. arXiv preprint arXiv:2305.09281.
 * Excell, E., & Al Moubayed, N. (2021).
 Towards equal gender representation in the annotations of toxic language detection.
 Dans Proceedings of the 3rd Workshop on Gender Bias in Natural Language Processing, 55-65, en ligne.
 Association for Computational Linguistics.